 It’s a tiny, simple piece of kit.

 It feels solid but weighs only 200 grams; it has a small filter-fed size of 49 millimeters and comes with a little lens hood.

 The only control point on the body of the lens is its manual focus ring which turns extremely smoothly and a little heavy.

-It’s electronically connected to the lens’s focus motor, but it works pretty responsively; the autofocus speed was fairly fast on the seven-hour two cameras I used and also on my Sony A6300.
+It’s electronically connected to the lens’s focus motor, but it works pretty responsively; the autofocus speed was reasonably fast on the seven-hour two cameras I used and my Sony A6300.

 So the autofocus motor works silently.

-Overall the lens is dead simple, nice, and compact, and it works great.
+Overall, the lens is dead simple, friendly, compact, and works great.

 It’s more than good enough for everyday use.

 How well does the lens work against the bright night?